janiluuk/L4D2_DLR/README.md

 native int RegisterDLRSkill(char[] skillName);
 ```
 # Plugin file changes
-Add DLRCore.sp in your include folder and make sure you have dlr_talents_2023.smx available.
+Add DLRCore.sp in your include folder and make sure you have dlr_talents.smx available.
 Include this in the plugin file header that you want to implement